DataTalksClub/data-engineering-zoomcamp/homework/ch3-data-warehouse/README.md

 - 5.87 MB for non-partitioned table and 0 MB for the partitioned table
 - 310.31 MB for non-partitioned table and 285.64 MB for the partitioned table

+Answer: 310.24 MB for non-partitioned table and 26.84 MB for the partitioned table

 ## Question 7:
 Where is the data stored in the External Table you created?